agrc/digital-assisant-skills/README.md

 #### companion app

+The companion app

+1. select devices
+1. select all devices
+1. alexa on this phone
+1. location

-The companion app, all devices, then settings, location, you are able to set a location for the alexa on this phone.
+You are able to set a location for the alexa on this phone.
 When testing through the companion app, you should be able to use the stored address.

 ## Development Ceremony